Meringue Cookies Recipe

 • Allow the egg whites to come to room temperature before beating them.
 This takes about 30 minutes to an hour.

-• Unless you are in training for the Olympic shot put or just like whisking, use a stand mixer or if you're not equipped with one, a hand mixer to make this meringue cookies recipe.
+• Unless you are in training for the Olympic shot put or just like whisking, use a stand mixer or if you're not equipped with one, a hand mixer works great with this meringue cookies recipe.

 • This recipe calls for superfine sugar.
 You can make your own by processing regular sugar in a food processor equipped with the blade.
 Superfine sugar dissolves more easily in the egg whites to make smooth meringue.